0DirtySun1/Arduino-Ultrasonic-Sonar/README.md

 Based on "Ultrasonic Radar" from NimishaChitriv https://github.com/NimishaChitriv/Ultrasonic_radar

-To run the program on an Arduino Microcontroler (i used Arduino Uno) you need to download ArduinoIDE and Processing IDE for the graphics.
+To run the program on an Arduino Microcontroller (i used Arduino Uno) you need to download ArduinoIDE and Processing IDE for the graphics.

 The .ino File is for ArduinoIDE and the .pde File is for Processing.